Royal Liverpool Golf Club: Important events

 The course has also hosted a number of professional tournaments on the European Tour and before its foundation in 1972.
 Royal Liverpool has been the site for many tournaments for ladies, seniors, and boys, and various regional and representative events.
 It hosted The Open Championship for the first time in 39 years in 2006; Tiger Woods won his third Open Championship, two strokes ahead of runner-up Chris DiMarco.
 It was an emotional victory for Woods, who had lost his father to prostate cancer just two months earlier.

 Royal Liverpool hosted the 2010 English Men's Open Amateur Stroke Play Championship for the Brabazon Trophy; the event was won by Darren Wright.
 The links had earlier staged the Brabazon on four occasions.
 In 1961, Ronnie Shade was champion, followed in 1972 by Peter Moody, a former University of Cambridge captain.
 Sandy Lyle lifted the trophy in 1977, while the 1989 event saw a tie between Craig Rivett from South Africa and Neil Roderick from Wales.

 Royal Liverpool hosted the Women's British Open for the first time in 2012.
 The championship was won by South Korea's Jiyai Shin, who set a new record for the largest winning margin in the event (9 strokes) and a new women's course record of 64 in her second round.

 The Open Championship

-The twelve winners of The Open Championship at Royal Liverpool Golf Club:
+The thirteen winners of The Open Championship at Royal Liverpool Golf Club: